AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/most-value-source-channel.md

 ## Wrapping Up {#wrapup}

-This article touched on just a few analyses you can use to analyze the value of your acquisition and marketing channels, but this is just the tip of the iceberg.
+This topic touched on just a few analyses you can use to analyze the value of your acquisition and marketing channels, but this is just the tip of the iceberg.

 ## Related {#related}